codingtools/cdt/README.md

 ## @codingtools/cdt

-This Project is created and supported by [Ashish Patel](http://ashish.live/)
+This Project is created and managed by [Ashish Patel](http://ashish.live/)

 ## Releasing Version
 * this needs to be done from release* branch